 Here is a short list of The Best Resources To Learn About The U.S. Census (and are accessible to ELL’s).
 This list will grow:

-A post by Lisa Dubernard about Census resources led to some great resources hosted by Scholastic:
+Here are some great resources hosted by Scholastic:

 How to Use Family Take-Home Pages are PDF’s available in 27 different languages.
 They’re great for students to take home as a follow-up activity to language-development lessons related to the Census.
 We’re going to have students write a letter in English on their reverse side telling their families why they think it’s important that they complete the form.